Transgender rights in Iran: Procedures

 The process of undergoing sex reassignment surgery is extensive and arduous, and is restricted to those over the age of 18.
 There further exists a requirement for adult trans individuals to provide formal certification of parental approval to be issued a permit for surgery.
 People who so much as question their sexuality are encouraged to see a psychologist, and they are usually recommended to undergo sex reassignment surgery in order to fit in with the strict gender binary that is present in Iran.
 There is no procedure that allows non-binary individuals access to healthcare.

 Following approval from the psychiatrist, people are then referred to the Iranian family court, which reviews the case with a committee from the Iranian Legal Medicine Organization.
 The Legal Medicine Organization performs a number of tests, including at least six months of individual and group therapy sessions, interviews with family members, physical examinations, hormone tests, and chromosomal tests, in a process known as "filtering".
 Filtering is the separation of homosexuals, who are deemed "deviant", from transsexuals, who are deemed "curable" by undergoing surgery.
 If the Legal Medicine Organization formally concludes that the individual suffers from gender dysphoria, the Family Court then issues formal legal permission for the individual to undergo reassignment.
 Once a transgender individual has undergone sex reassignment, the Family Court orders a further set of examinations to confirm that reassignment has taken place, including the sterilisation of the individual.
-The Family Court then issues formal legal permission for the individual to legally becomes the new sex, with legal documents, such as birth certificates and passports, changed accordingly.
+The Family Court then issues formal legal permission for the individual to legally become the new sex, with legal documents, such as birth certificates and passports, changed accordingly.

 Funding and legality

-Transsexual surgery is not actually legal under Iranian civil law, although the operations are carried out.
+Sex change surgery is not actually legal under Iranian civil law, although the operations are carried out.
 Iranian law has both secular and religious components, and secular jurisprudence says nothing about transgender issues.
-In this case, Sharia and fatwas take up the slack until it does, and it is under the religious law and Khomeini’s fatwa during the interlude that surgery can be carried out.
-The government has officially provided transgender persons financial assistance in the form of grants and loans of up to 55 million rial ($1,841 USD).
+In this case, Sharia and fatwas take up the slack until it does, and it is under the religious law and Khomeini's fatwa during the interlude that surgery can be carried out.
+The government has officially provided transgender persons financial assistance in the form of grants and loans of up to 55 million rial (US$1,841).
 However, subsidies for healthcare rarely cover a significant portion of the healthcare costs, leaving healthcare inaccessible to most trans individuals.
 Furthermore, in several parts of the country, subsidies have been suspended on the pretext of insufficient government funds.